Monthly Archives: September 2025

 Tech gets the headlines, org change gets the results

-What if most of the benefit from successful technology change doesn’t come from the technology at all?
+What if most of the benefit from successful technology adoption doesn’t come from the technology at all?
 What if it comes from the organisational and process changes that ride along with it?
 The technology acted as a catalyst – a reason to look hard at how work gets done, to invest in skills, and to rethink decision-making.

 In fact, those changes could have been made without the technology – the shiny new tech just happened to provide the justification.
 Which raises the uncomfortable question: if we know what works, why aren’t we doing it anyway?